-We will not receive any proceeds from the sale of shares of Common Stock by the Selling
+We will not receive any proceeds from the sale of shares of Common Stock by the Selling Holders.

-Holders.
 We would receive up to an aggregate of approximately \$306,475,000 from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
+Each Warrant entitles the holder thereof to purchase one share of Common Stock at an exercise price of \$11.50 per share.
+On January 27, 2023, the closing price of our Common Stock was \$12.44 per share.
+However, in the future, our Warrants may fall "out-of-the money", which means the market price of our Common Stock is less than the exercise price of a warrant holder's Warrants (\$11.50 per share).
+For so long as the Warrants remain "out-of-the money, we believe our Warrant Holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
 The Warrants include 9,400,000 Private Placement Warrants and 17,250,000 Public Warrants, each of which has an exercise price of \$11.50 per share of Common Stock.
 We believe the likelihood that Warrant Holders will exercise the Warrants, and therefore the amount of proceeds that we would receive from such exercises, depends on the trading price of our Common Stock.
-Our Common Stock trading price may not exceed \$11.50 before [●], 2027, when the Public Warrants and Private Placement Warrants expire, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
+Our Common Stock trading price may fall and then remain below \$11.50 until January 24, 2028, when the Public Warrants and Private Placement Warrants expire, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
 We expect to use any net proceeds received from the exercise of the Warrants for general corporate purposes.
 See the section of this prospectus entitled "Use of Proceeds."

-The Warrants are redeemable in certain circumstances.
-See the section of this prospectus Redemption entitled "Description of Securities - Redeemable Warrants" for further discussion.
+Redemption The Warrants are redeemable in certain circumstances.
+See the section of this prospectus entitled "Description of Securities - Redeemable Warrants" for further discussion.